Sorry, you need to enable JavaScript to visit this website.

 Promoting transparent and youth-tailored public communication

-The program of “Young Journalists” coordinated by the Agency of International Youth Cooperation in Lithuania was launched recently, which is be a good example of youth participation in promoting transparent and youth-tailored public communication.
-This programme is an educational programme for young publicists is a system that identifies talented young journalists, motivates, supports them and provides information to enable them for socially responsible actions.
+The program of “Young Journalists” (it takes place continuously) in Lithuania is a good example of youth participation in promoting transparent and youth-tailored public communication.
+This programme (You can join the "I Know Everything" network of young journalists twice a year: selections are held in spring and autumn) is an educational programme for young publicists is a system that identifies talented young journalists, motivates, supports them and provides information to enable them for socially responsible actions.
 Even during the formation of the future journalists’ writing skills, the objective information based on the experience of the Lithuanian NGOs, vulnerable groups of the society, media experts working in the social field, is provided.
 Young journalists have the opportunity to interact directly with vulnerable groups of the society, thus learn more and overcome prejudices.
 The unique structure of the programme helps to touch the essence of the social problems and maintain an objective position in the public life news.
 During the formation of journalistic skills it enables young generation of socially responsible writing.
 National educational programme for young publicists seeks to change the portrayal of vulnerable groups of the society and contribute to the objective, ethical and competent media education.